shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-2.md

 ## Transform Feedback

 Transform feedback allows the output of the vertex shader to be captured in a buffer object.
-This is useful for things like particle system and simulation that perform on GPU without any CPU intervention.
+This is useful for particle systems and simulation that perform on the GPU without any CPU intervention.

 In WebGL 1, when we want to implement such feature, usually a texture storing the states of particles is inevitable.
-(Two textures to be precise, storing states from previous frame and current frame, and ping-pong between them)
+Two textures, to be precise, storing states from previous frame and current frame, and ping-pong between them.

 Here's an example of WebGL 1 approach (from [toji's WebGL Particle](https://github.com/toji/webgl2-particles))